Mailu/Mailu/INSTALL.md

 Bootstrapping the database
 ==========================

-Freeposte does not yet have a database initialization or migration system.
+Freeposte.io does not yet have a database initialization or migration system.
 This will be added in version ``1.1``.
 For now, you will have to manually bootstrap the database.
 First, start the mail server stack: